 Suggested article: Housing for off-grid living

 Although Jack didn’t had a hard time managing his working time and keeping a tight schedule when he lived in the city, things changed when he moved to Colorado.
-He is under a constant learning process and he understood that time flies faster when you have to deal with homesteading projects, especially when you don’t know what to do.
+He is under a constant learning process no matter what he does.
+He understood that time flies faster when you have to deal with homesteading projects, especially when you don’t know what to do.
 Learning how to keep a successful garden took time and he was surprised to see that he doesn’t know the basics.
 Even though some things may be obvious for some people, for him, gardening was a total mystery at first.

 You shouldn’t ignore the local building codes just because you decide to build a tiny house.
 Even building on wheels doesn’t exempt you from adhering to building codes.
 Even worse it seems that the government is trying to crack down on the off-grid communities.